Grand Chalet: L'Atelier de Balthus

 The south façade of the Grand Chalet with the birdcage on the side in 1996.

 Following Balthus's passing, the Balthus Foundation was established at the Grand Chalet to preserve his legacy.

 In 2018, the heritage of the Balthus Foundation was entrusted to the Cantonal Museum of Fine Arts (MCBA), giving rise to the Atelier de Balthus Association, which seals and strengthens the links between Balthus, the Municipality of Rossinière and the Canton of Vaud.

-The association manages the cultural activity between the Balthus Chapel (a living museum on the life of the painter open all year round), the Balthus Studio open to the public and the Grand Chalet, the family home, an emblematic building, witness to the rich know-how of the craftsmen of yesteryear who built the architectural heritage of the region.
+The association manages the cultural activity between the Balthus Chapel (a living museum on the life of the painter, open year-round), the Balthus Studio, and the Grand Chalet—the family home.

 Notable activities of the Balthus Foundation related to the Grand Chalet: